 April 21, 2016

 They’re out there – waiting for you.
 Creeping along on the ground, mixed among the leaves.
 Climbing blades of grass, hanging out, waiting for a host.
 They’re unsightly, clingy, and a health nuisance.
 They’re ticks.
+Continue reading to learn about dealing with ticks while hiking.

 Tiny in stature, ticks present a big problem for those who love the outdoors because they can carry diseases, such as Rocky Mountain Spotted Fever or Lyme disease.
 Blacklegged ticks, also known as deer ticks, are the most common type spreading Lyme disease from host to host, according to the website tickencounter.org.